MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-policy-protection.md

 2. Select **Set user defined permissions (Preview)**.

-3. Make sure that the following options is selected: **In Outlook apply Do Not Forward**.
+3. Make sure that the following option is selected: **In Outlook apply Do Not Forward**.

 4. If selected, clear the following option: **In Word, Excel, PowerPoint and File Explorer prompt user for custom permissions**.